microsoft/app-innovation-workshop/Walkthrough Guide/07_Mobile_Overview/README.md

 You should consider Traditional Xamarin when you care about code-reuse but not as much as customisation.
 It's also a great fit if you've experienced with Objective-C, Swift or Java in a mobile context but wish to leverage an existing .NET code base.

 #### Xamarin.Forms
-Xamarin.Forms being an abstraction over Traditional Xamarin means that it still produces 100% native apps that using the same build process but we can write our code in a .NET Standard library to be shared across multiple platforms.
+Xamarin.Forms is an open-source, cross-platform development library for building native apps for iOS, Android, Mac, Windows, Linux and more.
+By picking Xamarin.Forms, we're able to reuse our previous experience with Silverlight, WPF and UWP development to target a variety of new platforms.
+It being an abstraction over Traditional Xamarin means that it still produces 100% native apps that using the same build process but we can write our code in a .NET Standard library to be shared across multiple platforms.

 Xamarin.Forms is a fantastic technology for building mobile apps if you've previous experience with MVVM, WPF or Silverlight.
 It focuses on code-reuse over customisation, but that doesn't limit us from dropping down into platform specific APIs when we want to add deeper integrations to the underlying platforms.

-### Introduction to Xamarin.Forms
-Xamarin.Forms is an open-source, cross-platform development library for building native apps for iOS, Android, Mac, Windows, Linux and more.
-By picking Xamarin.Forms, we're able to reuse our previous experience with Silverlight, WPF and UWP development to target a variety of new platforms.

 Xamarin.Forms come with 24 controls out of the box, which map directly to their native type.
 For example, a Xamarin.Forms Button will create a Widget.Button on Android and UIKit.UIButton on iOS.
 Forms provide a consistent API across all the platforms it supports.
 This allows us to ensure that functionality we call on iOS will behave the same on Android.